agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 The term $$P( a_i | s_i, U, \alpha)$$ can be rewritten as the softmax choice function (which corresponds to the function `act` in our MDP agent models).
 This equation holds for the case where we observe a sequence of actions from timestep 0 to $$t<T$$ (with no gaps).
 This tutorial focuses mostly on this case.
 It is trivial to extend the equation to observing multiple independently drawn such sequences (as we show below).
 However, if there are gaps in the sequence or if we observe only the agent's states (not the actions), then we need to marginalize over actions that were unobserved.

-## Examples of learning about agents
+## Examples of learning about agents in MDPs

-### Example: Inference from part of a sequence actions
+### Example: Inference from part of a sequence of actions

 The expression for the joint posterior (above) shows that it is straightforward to do inference on a part of an agent's action sequence.
 For example, if we know an agent had a time horizon of 10, we can do inference from only the agent's first few actions.